 iii) Secondary meristem:

-The meristematic tissue that originates in the next time from any permanent tissue.
+The meristematic tissue originates from the next time from any permanent tissue.
+Example: Cork cambium.
+Or,

 The secondary meristem appears later at a stage of development of an organ of a plant body.
 Secondary meristems always arise in permanent tissues and they are always found lying lateral along the side of the stem and root.